-Chimney stacks

-Repair category 2

-Notes There is deterioration to stonework.
-General weathering was also noted.
-Chimney stacks are frequently troublesome and often the source of dampness/water ingress.
-Ongoing repair and maintenance can be anticipated.
+Chimney stack ks Repair category 2 Notes Eroded stonework and vegetation growth were evident to the chimney stack.
+A building contractor can carry out any repairs required.
+Chimney stacks are frequently troublesome and are often the source of dampness/water ingress.
+Ongoing monitoring/maintenance can be anticipated.
 An inspection at close quarters may reveal further defects.
-It would be prudent to have the chimney stack inspected prior to purchase.
+It may be prudent to have the chimney stack inspected prior to purchase.

 Roofing including roof space

 Repair category 2

 Notes The roof covering appears to be original to the construction of the property.
-There are a number of chipped, broken and slipped slates.
-A licensed roofing contractor can inspect and advise further.
+There are a number of chipped and broken slates together with staining to roof timbers and corrosion of nail fixings.
+A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and

+Roofing including roof space Repair category 2 Notes water tightness.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+Regular maintenance is anticipated until replacement.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
-Slates will

-deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
+Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
 There are valley gutters.
-These can be problematic especially within older buildings, and maintenance should be undertaken regularly.
-I was unable to inspect the roof space.
+These can be problematic and maintenance should be undertaken regularly.
+There is evidence of condensation in the roof space.
+This may be alleviated through improved loft ventilation.
+A firm of damp specialists/roofing contractors will be able to provide further advice.